2321aryan/Smart-Education-Gaming-Hub/README.md

-# Kids Kiro App 🎮
+# Kids Gaming App 🎮

 A fun, educational web application designed for children aged 7-14 featuring interactive games, an AI assistant, and a colorful, kid-friendly interface.